libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/sudoku/sudoku.md

 https://github.falmouth.ac.uk/Daniel-Zhang/COMP712-CSP.git

-There are 2 demos available:
+There are 2 demos available.
+For demonstration purpose the GUI was refreshed more frequently than usual:

-This repository contains the materials for COMP712 - CSP workshop.

 - `demo_sudoku_bt.pyc`: demo of solving Sudoku using Backtracking algorithm (BT)
 - `demo_sudoku_cp.pyc`: demo of solving Sudoku using Constraint Propagation (CP)